 - 5. Purpose (i.e. class project, IRB approved research project, etc.)

-Abstracts should be a maximum of 350 words and submitted electronically by 5:00 P.M. on Wednesday, February 1, 2017.
+Abstracts should be a maximum of 350 words and submitted electronically by 5:00 P.M. on Wednesday, January 17, 2018.
 Please submit electronically via this submission form.
-Submissions will be assessed and ranked based on scores on this scoring rubric.
+Submissions will be assessed and ranked based on scores on this Colloquium Proposal Scoring Rubric for 2018.
 If you have any questions or concerns, please contact the Graduate Student Advisory Board.

 Colloquium Frequently Asked Questions: